 Topic Learning Outcome:

-Key terms: fund investment, LBO, MBO, low liquidity, downside risk measures, survivorship bias, backfill bias, management fee, incentive fee, hurdle rate, high water mark, exit strategies, REITs, diversification, commodities, greenfield investments
+Key terms: fund investment, LBO, MBO, low liquidity, downside risk measures, performance calculation, hurdle rate, high water mark, exit strategies, REITs, infrastructure, diversification, commodities, digital assets

 9.